 We choose chateaus with great care, those who share our philosophy and with whom we’ve developed maintained a special relationship over the years.
 You’ll always receive a warm welcome in these magical places for a truly unforgettable experience.
+Our partners are some of the best bordeaux wineries to visit.
+With our local guides and experts you will see a whole new aspect of these distinct chateaux.
 With each of our chateau partners, we create original activities intended for you to discover the fabulous ‘terroirs‘ of Bordeaux vineyards and learn the secrets of how to make remarkable wines!

 Château Troplong Mondot

 Not far from the village of Saint Emilion, is Château Troplong Mondot, located at 110 meters on the highest point of this world renowned appellation.
 Founded in 1700, this winery now expands up to 45 hectares, producing 85% Merlot, 13% Cabernet Sauvignon and 2% Cabernet Franc.
 The prestige of their Grand Cru Classé wines is matched with a welcoming atmosphere, abundant foliage, 17th century château and charming limestone walls.
 The team prides themselves on staying committed to preserving the biodiversity and free spirit that has made Troplong Mondot what it is today.
 We work with Château Troplong Mondot for their dedication to creating a personal and memorable experience for all their visitors.
 Enjoy a premium gourmet lunch under a grapevine canopy watching the horse-drawn carts working the vineyard.

 NEWS!
 Château Troplong Mondot is reopening their Michelin Star restaurant in 2020!

 Château La Croizille